EuroLinux/eurolinux-open-docs/docs/HowTo/create-iso-with-repositories.md

 # How to create ISO file with EuroLinux repositories

 Creating ISO that contains RPM repositories is a straightforward process.
-Firstly you have to mirror repositories locally - mirroring is described in [Mirror EuroLinux Locally How To](mirror-eurolinux-locally.md).
+First you have to mirror repositories locally - mirroring is described in [Mirror EuroLinux Locally How To](mirror-eurolinux-locally.md).